privateboss0/Secure_Tor_Ip_Changer/README.md

 4: In the cli terminal type [ sudo ifa ] from any directory in the terminal to start the application

 5: Type the interval to change your Tor IP in seconds to minimum of[ 67 ] for stable internet.
-The lower the seconds the more unstable the connection due to Tor rebulding the secure connection to frequently
+The lower the seconds the more unstable the connection due to Tor rebulding the secure connection too frequently

 6: Type how many times you want the IP to change. [ 0 for infinte IP change ]